versionstudio/uad2midi/README.md

 - Java

 ###### Virtual MIDI device on Mac OSX
-For my own use case used virtual device *IAC Driver* in as the MIDI device.
+For my own use case I used virtual MIDI device *IAC Driver*.
 To do this:
 - Search for the *Audio MIDI Setup* application in Spotlight
 - In Audio MIDI Setup, click *Window* and then *Show MIDI Studio*
 - Double-click IAC Driver